Bayesian sequential design of computer experiments for quantile set inversion: Framework and notations

 \section{Framework and notations}

-In the following, we consider a function $f : \D \to \Rset$, where $\D = \X$ or $\D = \X\times\S$, depending on whether there are stochastic input variables or not.
-We adopt a Bayesian approach to sequentially choose the evaluation points $U_1, U_2,\,\ldots\in\D$ of $f$ and estimate $\Gf$ from evaluation results.
-It is assumed that we observe, at each selected point~$U_n$, a response $\Zobs_n = f(U_n) + \epsilon_n$, where the $\epsilon_n$ are independent zero-mean Gaussian random variables, with zero variance in the case of a deterministic simulator.
-We consider a GP prior denoted by $\xi \sim {\rm GP}(\mu,k)$ about the unknown function~$f$, where $\mu$ and $k$ are mean and covariance functions \citep[see, e.g.,][]{santner:2003:design,rasmussen:2006:gpml}.
+In the following, we consider a function $f : \Uset \to \Rset$, where $\Uset = \X$ or $\Uset = \X\times\S$, depending on whether there are stochastic input variables or not.
+We adopt a Bayesian approach to sequentially choose the evaluation points $U_1, U_2,\,\ldots\in\Uset$ of $f$ and estimate $\Gf$ from evaluation results.
+It is assumed that we observe, at each selected point~$U_n$, a response $\Zobs_n = f(U_n) + \epsilon_n$, where the $\epsilon_n$ are independent zero-mean Gaussian random variables, with a possibly null variance in the case of a deterministic simulator.
+As a prior for the unknown function~$f$, we consider a GP~model \citep[see, e.g.,][]{rasmussen:2006:gpml, santner:2018:design}---in other words, we assume that $f$~is a sample path of a~GP.
+We denote by $\xi$ this process, and by $\mu$ and $k$ its mean and covariance functions.

-Denote by~$\Pn$ the conditional probability given $\In = \{(U_1, \Zobs_1),\, \ldots,\, (U_n, \Zobs_n)\}$, the information available at step $n$.
-Bayesian strategies employ a \emph{sampling criterion}, also referred to as an acquisition function, denoted as $J_n$ or $G_n$.
-This criterion is based on the distribution of $\xi$ under $\Pn$, and it is used at each step $n$ to sequentially select the next evaluation point from~$\D$.
-Specifically, we choose $U_{n+1}$ as an element in $\D$ that minimizes $J_n$ or maximizes $G_n$:
+Denote by~$\In = \{(U_1, \Zobs_1),\, \ldots,\, (U_n, \Zobs_n)\}$ the currently available information, and $\Pn = \P(\, \cdot \, | \, \In)$ the conditional probability given $\In$.
+Bayesian strategies employ at each step a \emph{sampling criterion}, also referred to as an \emph{acquisition function}, which we will denote by~$J_n$ when it is meant to be minimized, or~$G_n$ when it is meant to be maximized.
+This criterion, based on the distribution of~$\xi$ under~$\Pn$, is used to select the next evaluation point from~$\Uset$.
+More explicitly: we choose $U_{n+1}$ as an element in~$\Uset$ that minimizes~$J_n$ or maximizes~$G_n$:

 In the following sections, two families of such criteria are reviewed.